Ida Hunt Udall: Arizona

-In the spring of 1880, at her immediate family's urging, Hunt moved to Snowflake, Arizona, to rejoin them.
-John R. Murdock arranged for Hunt to make the trip with Jesse N. Smith, president of the Eastern Arizona Stake headquartered in Snowflake, and his wives Emma and Augusta.
-As Hunt traveled with the Smiths, she perceived a "distinct spiritual quality" in their relationship and was so impressed that the experience became a "conversion to polygamy" for her.
+In April 1880, at her immediate family's urging, Hunt left Beaver to move to Snowflake, Arizona, to rejoin them.
+John R. Murdock arranged for Hunt to make the trip with Jesse N. Smith, Eastern Arizona Stake president, and his wives Emma and Augusta.
+During this time, Latter-day Saints married polygamously as a religious practice, though the federal Morrill Anti-Bigamy Act had criminalized polygamy in American territories since 1862.
+The proportion of Latter-day Saint families participating in polygamy during the time of its official practice ranged between approximately 20% and 64%, depending on the congregation.
+In Arizona, that proportion may have been even greater, and local ecclesiastical leaders were often polygamists.
+As Hunt traveled with the Smiths, she perceived something distinctly spiritual in their relationship which much impressed her.
+In the words of historian Jan Shipps, Hunt was "converted to plural marriage".

 Hunt reunited with her family in Snowflake.
 Shortly after their arrival, Smith called Hunt to serve as YLMIA president for the Eastern Arizona Stake; she simultaneously served as secretary of the stake-level Relief Society.
 In her professional life, Hunt returned to teaching, and she taught at log schools in Snowflake and Taylor, Arizona.

 In 1881, Johnny Murdock proposed marriage to Hunt, but she broke off their relationship.
 Hunt wanted a polygamous marriage involving other wives, and Murdock was a monogamist who did not support polygamy.
-Hunt regarded polygamy as a spiritual calling and may have believed it was a mission for her to undertake to make sacrifices for her faith.

 Plural courtship and engagement

-While Hunt was in Snowflake, she met David King Udall, a Latter-day Saint who at the time was bishop in St. Johns, Arizona, and superintendent of a church-endorsed Co-op store.
+While Hunt was in Snowflake, she met David King Udall, a Latter-day Saint who at the time was bishop in St. Johns, Arizona, and superintendent of a church-endorsed co-op store.
 In need of a clerk for the Co-op, Udall wanted to hire someone who spoke Spanish, and he found Hunt an agreeable candidate.
-Udall hired Hunt in the autumn of 1881, and she moved to St. Johns to work for the Co-op, boarding with Udall, his wife Eliza Luella "Ella" Stewart Udall, and their baby daughter Pearl (b.
-1880).
-Hunt and David had a mutual attraction, and that winter, with Ella's consent, David asked Hunt about the possibility of her marrying him as a plural wife.
+Udall hired Hunt in the autumn of 1881, and she moved to St. Johns to work for the Co-op, boarding with Udall, his wife Ella Stewart Udall (a former telegraphist), and their baby daughter Pearl (a year old at the time).
+Hunt and David had a mutual attraction.
+That winter, with Ella's consent, David asked Hunt about the possibility of her marrying him as a plural wife.

 Sensitive to the feelings of Ella, whom she deeply respected, Hunt moved back to Snowflake and returned to teaching at a school in Taylor.
 From there, Hunt asked Ella Udall by a January 1882 letter for permission to plurally marry her husband.
 Replying by mail in March, Ella Udall, albeit somewhat reluctantly, consented to Hunt marrying David Udall.
 David, Ella, and Pearl Udall met up with Hunt in Snowflake, and on May 6, 1882, the four of them departed together, heading for St. George, Utah, to marry in the temple there.